Princess Cecilie of Greece and Denmark: Funeral

 Despite the death of his family, Prince Louis married Margaret Campbell Geddes, in London, the day after the plane crash.
 After the wedding, which took place in a climate of extreme gloom, the couple went to Belgium to collect the remains of Cecilie and her family, kept until then at the civil hospital in Ostend.
-Once back in Darmstadt, Louis and his wife adopted their niece Johanna, the only child of Cecilie and Georg Donatus not to have taken part in the plane trip due to her very young age.
+Once back in Darmstadt, Louis and his wife adopted their niece, Johanna, the only child of Cecilie and Georg Donatus not to have taken part in the plane trip due to her very young age.
 Johanna, however, died of meningitis two years later, on 14 June 1939.

 The funeral of Cecilie and her relatives took place in Darmstadt on 23 November 1937.
 The event gave rise to a mass gathering but also served as a pretext for a large deployment of soldiers in Nazi uniform.
 It was also an opportunity for Cecilie's parents to meet for the first time since 1931.
 Reconciled by tragedy, Andrew and Alice nevertheless continued separate lives after the funeral.
 The trauma of her daughter's death healed Alice, whose mental state returned to a completely normal level once the funeral was over.

-After the ceremony, the remains of Cecilie and her family were buried in a family vault at the Grand Ducal mausoleum of Rosenhöhe, not far from the graves of Grand Duke Ernest Louis and his daughter Elisabeth.
+After the ceremony, the remains of Cecilie and her family were buried in a family vault at the Grand Ducal mausoleum of Rosenhöhe, not far from the graves of her godfather and father-in-law Grand Duke Ernest Louis and his daughter Elisabeth.